Pune: Centre of social reform and nationalism

-Pune since Indian Independence
+Pune since Indian independence

-After Indian independence from the British in 1947, Pune saw enormous growth transforming it into a modern metropolis.
+After Indian independence from the British in 1947, Pune saw enormous growth, transforming it into a modern metropolis.
 The Poona Municipal Council was reorganised to form the Pune Municipal Corporation (PMC) in 1950.
 The education sector in the city continued its growth in the post-independence era with the establishment of the University of Pune (now, Savitribai Phule Pune University) in 1949, the National Chemical Laboratory in 1950 and the National Defence Academy in 1955.

 The establishment of Hindustan Antibiotics in 1954 marked the beginning of industrial development in the Hadapsar, Bhosari, and Pimpri areas.
 MIDC provided the necessary infrastructure for new businesses to set up operations.
 In the 1970s, several engineering companies were set up in the city, allowing it to vie with Chennai.
 In the 1990s, Pune began to attract foreign capital, particularly in the information technology and engineering industries.
 IT parks were established in Aundh, Viman Nagar, Hinjawadi, Wagholi, Kharadi and Balewadi-Baner region.
-As a result, the city saw a huge influx of people to the city due to opportunities offered by the manufacturing, and lately, the software industries.
+As a result, the city saw a huge influx of people due to opportunities offered by the manufacturing, and lately, the software industries.

-The breach in the Panshet dam and the resulting flood of 1961 led to severe damage and destruction of housing close to the river banks.
+The breach in the Panshet dam and the resulting flood of 1961 led to severe damage and the destruction of housing close to the river banks.
 The mishap spurred the development of new suburbs and housing complexes.
-To integrate urban planning, the Pune Metropolitan Region was defined in 1967 covering the area under PMC, the Pimpri-Chinchwad Municipal Corporation, the three cantonments and the surrounding villages.
+To integrate urban planning, the Pune Metropolitan Region was defined in 1967 covering the area under PMC, the Pimpri-Chinchwad Municipal Corporation, the three cantonments, and the surrounding villages.

 In 1998 work on the six-lane Mumbai-Pune expressway began; it was completed in 2001.
-In 2008 the Commonwealth Youth Games took place in Pune, which encouraged development in the northwest region of the city.
-On 13February 2010 a bomb exploded at the German Bakery in the upmarket Koregaon Park neighbourhood in eastern Pune, killing 17 and injuring 60.
+In 2008, the Commonwealth Youth Games took place in Pune, which encouraged development in the northwest region of the city.
+On 13 February 2010, a bomb exploded at the German Bakery in the upmarket Koregaon Park neighbourhood in eastern Pune, killing 17 and injuring 60.
 Evidence suggested that the Indian Mujahideen terrorist group carried out the attack.

 21st-century

-Pune evolved greatly since Indian Independence, from notable universities, colleges and management schools, earning it the nickname of the 'Oxford Of The East', to being one of the most important automobile manufacturing hub.
-Pune is also home to the world's largest vaccine manufacturer, Serum Institute of India, which during the COVID-19 pandemic manufactured around 5,000 vaccine doses every minute.
+Pune has evolved greatly since Indian Independence, from notable universities, colleges and management schools, earning it the nickname of the 'Oxford Of The East', to being one of the most important automobile manufacturing hub.
+Pune is also home to the world's largest vaccine manufacturer, Serum Institute of India.